Nebo15/renew/README.md

 Take look at [Travis-CI](https://travis-ci.org/).
 It will make sure that all tests passing on each commit and pull request.

+### Migrations

+Whenever you make a release for your app you can't use mix anymore, but you still want to be able to run migrations.
+For this cases we include migrator module.
+[This post](http://blog.plataformatec.com.br/2016/04/running-migration-in-an-exrm-release/) tells how to run migration without mix.

+Your migrations will be preserved within container in `./repo` folder.

 ## Installation

 Install this package globally: